RoniF-pixel/Student-Projects-Portfolio/Effect of Music Genre on Mood and Performance/README.md

 - Post-hoc tests for group comparisons (if significant)

 ## 📈 Key Results (Simulated Data)
-- Mood:
+- ANCOVA:

+  - Significant main effect of music genre on post-mood after controlling for pre-mood.

-   - Participants in the Classical music group reported significantly improved mood compared to Silence and Pop groups (p < .05)
+  - Classical music group had significantly higher mood scores than Pop and Silence groups.

-- Performance:
+- ANOVA on Task Score:

-   - No significant differences in task performance across groups
+  - No significant differences in task performance across music conditions.

-- These findings align with research suggesting that classical music may improve emotional states but not necessarily cognitive performance in short tasks.
+  - Post-hoc: No pairwise comparisons were statistically significant.

+Note: These results are based on a small, simulated sample and should be interpreted accordingly.
 ##  Ethics & Privacy
 - The dataset is entirely simulated to model a realistic workplace study